 Council and panelist meetings are open to the public in accordance with the Open Meetings Act set forth in Title 3 of the General Provisions Article of the Annotated Code of Maryland.
-The dates, times, and locations of Council and panelist meetings may be obtained from the MSAC website by clicking here, or by contacting MSAC at msac.commerce@maryland.gov or (410) 767-6555.
+The dates, times, and locations of Council and panelist meetings may be obtained on the Meeting Notices page, or by contacting MSAC at msac.commerce@maryland.gov or (410) 767-6555.